AlexFitFlow/E_Commerce/README.md

 # E-Commerce Website

 The website is an e-commerce platform built using React and Node.js.
 React is used to create the front-end, allowing for dynamic and interactive components, while Node.js is used for the back-end, providing server-side code execution and integration with the front-end.
 The website uses Express as its server, MongoDB to store user account information, Stripe API for handling financial transactions, and Google Maps API to display the company's location on the Contact Us page.
-Other technologies include FontAwesome for styling, Redux for state management, Bootstrap for enhancing design, and Axios for making HTTP requests to the back-end.
+Other technologies include FontAwesome for styling, Redux for state management, Bootstrap & Material UI for enhancing design, and Axios for making HTTP requests to the back-end.

 ## Tech Stack